Wolbachia: Fitness advantages by Wolbachia infections

 Wolbachia infection has been linked to viral resistance in Drosophila melanogaster, Drosophila simulans, and mosquito species.
-Flies, including mosquitoes, infected with the bacteria are more resistant to RNA viruses such as Drosophila C virus, norovirus, flock house virus, cricket paralysis virus, chikungunya virus, and West Nile virus.
+Flies, including mosquitoes, infected with the bacteria are more resistant to positive-sense ssRNA viruses such as Drosophila C virus, norovirus, flock house virus, cricket paralysis virus, chikungunya virus, Zika virus, and West Nile virus.

 In the common house mosquito, higher levels of Wolbachia were correlated with more insecticide resistance.

 In leafminers of the species Phyllonorycter blancardella, Wolbachia bacteria help their hosts produce green islands on yellowing tree leaves, that is, small areas of leaf remaining fresh, allowing the larvae to continue feeding while growing to their adult forms.
 Larvae treated with tetracycline, which kills Wolbachia, lose this ability and subsequently only 13% emerge successfully as adult moths.

 Muscidifurax uniraptor, a parasitoid wasp, also benefits from hosting Wolbachia bacteria.

 In the parasitic filarial nematode species responsible for elephantiasis, such as Brugia malayi and Wuchereria bancrofti, Wolbachia has become an obligate endosymbiont and provides the host with chemicals necessary for its reproduction and survival.
 Elimination of the Wolbachia symbionts through antibiotic treatment therefore prevents reproduction of the nematode, and eventually results in its premature death.

 Some Wolbachia species that infect arthropods also provide some metabolic provisioning to their hosts.
 In Drosophila melanogaster, Wolbachia is found to mediate iron metabolism under nutritional stress and in Cimex lectularius, the Wolbachia strain cCle helps the host to synthesize B vitamins.

 Some Wolbachia strains have increased their prevalence by increasing their hosts' fecundity.
 Wolbachia strains captured from 1988 in southern California still induce a fecundity deficit, but nowadays the fecundity deficit has been replaced in the wild with a fecundity advantage such that infected Drosophila simulans produces more offspring than the uninfected ones.